mnichol3/my_jgcri/CEDS/notes/gridding_paper_plots.md

 Although cdo can by installed on Windows 10 by utilizing cygwin, the most easiest method of installation is by utilizing Windows 10's [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-After [enabling Windows Subsystem for Linux](https://www.onmsft.com/how-to/how-to-install-windows-10s-linux-subsystem-on-your-pc) and installing your distro of choice (I chose Ubuntu), installing cdo is simple.
+After [enabling Windows Subsystem for Linux](https://www.onmsft.com/how-to/how-to-install-windows-10s-linux-subsystem-on-your-pc) and installing your distro of choice (I chose Ubuntu), [installing cdo](https://github.com/koldunovn/nk_public_notebooks/blob/master/Install%20climate%20data%20operators%20(cdo)%20on%20Ubuntu%20with%20netCDF4%20and%20hdf5%20support.ipynb) is simple.
 Open your Linux distro app and enter the following command in to the Linux command prompt:
 ```
 sudo apt-get install cdo
 ```